Watch Joe & Remy's Story

 After finishing primary school, Joe made the decision to study electrical engineering at the University of Cairo.
 A few years later, Remy enrolled at the American University of Cairo, to study Chemistry and Physics.

 Through the years, Joe and Remy’s love for each other grew stronger and in 1966 they became engaged.
-The pair were making plans to marry in 1968.
+The pair was making plans to marry in 1968.
 However, everything changed in June of 1967, during the outbreak of the Six-Day-War — a war in which Egypt, along with other Arab Nations declared war on Israel.
 Although it was unexpected, Israel emerged from the war victorious.
 Following Egypt’s defeat, the government sought to take revenge — turning their anger on Jewish citizens within their own country.

 The Egyptian government began a systematic campaign of oppression against Jewish citizens — by rounding up Jewish men between the ages of 18 through 55, and placed them in detention camps.
 Joe was imprisoned, subjected to torture, and had no contact with any of his loved ones for numerous months.